Shopify/shopify-app-js/packages/shopify-app-session-storage-kv/README.md

 });
 ```

-If you prefer to use your own implementation of a session storage mechanism that is compatible with the `@shopify/shopify-app-express` package, see the [implementing session storage guide](../shopify-app-session-storage/implementing-session-storage.md).
+If you prefer to use your own implementation of a session storage mechanism that uses the `SessionStorage` interface, see the [implementing session storage guide](../shopify-app-session-storage/implementing-session-storage.md).